loomchild/volume-backup/README.md

 ### Copy volume between hosts

-One good example of how you can use the output to stdout is directly migrating the volume to a new host
+One good example of how you can use the output to stdout would be directly migrating the volume to a new host

 Syntax:

     docker run -v [volume-name]:/volume --rm loomchild/volume-backup backup - |\
          ssh [receiver] docker run -i -v [volume-name]:/volume --rm loomchild/volume-backup restore -

-*Note* In case traffic is not an issue it is recommended to turn of compression for this process
+*Note* In case there are no traffic limitations between the hosts you can trade CPU time for bandwidth by turning off compression as shown in the example below.

 For example: